Observations at the hive entrance

 Control:

-- Prevention is the best control – there is no authorized veterinary medicinal product.
+- Prevention is the best control measure — there is no authorised veterinary medicine.

-- In the case of light infestation, the best solution is to make an artificial swarm placed in a clean hive on wax foundation frames (► quick reference Emergency treatment 1.7.1. and 1.7.2. on www.abeilles.ch/varroa).
+- In cases of mild infestation, the best solution is to form an artificial swarm placed in a clean hive on foundation frames (► Practical Guide Emergency treatment 1.7.1. and 1.7.2. at www.abeilles.ch/varroa).

-- In the case of heavy infestation, eliminating the colony and the frames is the best solution.
+- In cases of heavy infestation, destroying the colony and frames is the best solution.

 |